Tanzu-Solutions-Engineering/tkg-lab/docs/avi/setup_avi_ctrl.md

 <img src="avi-vc.png" width="400"><br>

-Choose Datacenter and IP Address management.s
+Choose Datacenter and IP Address management.
 - Select Static IP Address management.
 - Leave both checkboxes unchecked.

 <img src="avi-datacenter.png" width="400"><br>

-Configure Management network
+Configure Management Network

 Sometimes this step is skipped during the installation wizard.
 If that is the case you can complete it after in the AVI Controller UI going to Infrastructure > Clouds > Default-Cloud > Edit > Network.
 And enter the information required ass per the instructions below.
 - Select Management Network.
 Same network you chose when installing the AVI Controller OVA.
 - You can choose `Static` or `DHCP`.
-In this lab we will chose `Static`, so the network range chosen should be outside of he DHCP range.
+In this lab we will chose `Static`, so the network range chosen should be outside of the DHCP range.
 - In `IP Subnet` enter the Management Network CIDR.
 Same network used for the Controller IP.
 - In `IP Address Pool` choose the available IP range within the CIDR.
 This range will be used to configure the Management Network NIC in the AVI Service Engines.
 Make sure this range does not overlap with the Controller IP.
 Also since we are selecting `Static` and since AVI Management Plane and TKG nodes will be in the same network then you need to make sure the DHCP range (needed by TKG) is limited to a specific part of this network to leave room for this `IP Address Pool`.
 - Enter the Management Network Gateway.

 <img src="avi-mgmt-net.png" width="400"><br>

-Choose Multiple Tenants
+Tenant Settings
-- Select `No`
+- Choose Multiple Tenants?
+Select `No`

 <img src="avi-tenant.png" width="400"><br>